 5. Indian/Asiatic Pennywort (Centella asiatica)

 What It Is: Asiatic pennywort is not the most well-known herb to boost immune system activity, yet it proves to be particularly effective in helping users recover from a wide variety of disease conditions.
 This has earned it some renown as a natural “cure-all,” though it is less useful as a preventive therapy than some other plant-based supplements.
+While Asiatic pennywort is not a very effective herb in boosting your immune system, it is recommended to help people recover from various diseases.
+This is because it greatly contributes to the natural functions of adaptive immune cells.

 What It Does: Significantly enhances the natural function of adaptive immune cells.